HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/dam_friendly_urls.md

 ![Rename asset dialog](../../../images/dialog_rename_field.png){ width=50% }

 ## What is collection unique-name?
 Collection unique-names are the unique identifier for each collection which can be used in friendly url instead of collection UUID to access DAM assets.
-Collection unique-names supports all languages as per existing system.
-Collection unique-name does not support any URL reserved characters(e.g. "?!#$&%'*+/;:,=@()\[]").
+Collection unique-names support all languages as per existing system.
+A collection unique-name does not support any URL reserved characters (e.g. "?!#$&%'*+/;:,=@()\[]").

 ## How collection unique-names are generated?
 - While creating a collection, the user has a provision to enter a custom collection unique-name.